-Teach your dog to be left alone without setting off his anxiety with this training game.
+Teach your dog to be left alone without setting off their anxiety with this training game.
 See also Separation-Related Problems, Independence Training, Crate Training, and KONG Stuffing handouts for more information.

 The game boils down to this sequence: Have your dog sit-stay or down-stay several feet from the entrance door.
-Place four small treats on the floor in front of him, but out of his reach.
+Place four small treats on the floor in front of them, but out of their reach.
 Walk out the door.
-As you close the door behind you give your dog a release command and allow him to eat the treats.
+As you close the door behind you give your dog a release command and allow them to eat the treats.

 What You Need